andrewginns/agents-mcp-usage/agents_mcp_usage/basic_mcp/README.md

-# Basic MCP Usage Examples
+# Basic MCP Usage

-This directory contains examples of integrating Model Context Protocol (MCP) with various LLM agent frameworks.
+This directory contains examples of using tools from a single Model Context Protocol (MCP) with various LLM agent frameworks.

 Each script demonstrates how to connect to a single local MCP server and use it with a different agent framework.
+The examples follow a consistent pattern while highlighting framework-specific approaches to MCP server interaction.

 ## Quickstart